i-shivamsoni/airdrop-archive/_posts/2025-05-22-loopedHYPE.md

 ## [Eligibility Criteria](https://loopedhype.com/airdrop-registration)

+Eligibility for the LoopedHYPE airdrop was based on the following requirements:

+### Phase-1 Requirements
-- Phase-1: Snapshot taken on March 8, 2025
+- Snapshot taken on March 8, 2025
 - Eligible users: LHYPE holders and participants in liquid looping strategies before the snapshot
 - stLOOP (staked LOOP) amount determines Looping Mode and points multiplier
 - Users can stake LOOP at any time before each phase's closing to earn a multiplier for the following drop